This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Step 1: How Much Fabric Do You Need?

-Pre-cut options typically run 40" x 55" for hip-length designs, while longer styles need about 40" x 65".
+- Pre-cut options range from 40" x 55" for hip-length to 40" x 65" for longer styles

 Step 2: Cut Out DIY Kimono Robe Outline

-• Double-check all measurements before making final cuts
+- Validate measurements before making irreversible cuts

 Step 3: Sew The Side Seam of The DIY Kimono Robe